Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Arcane Focus
 - Attunement

-**Cursed**: Whenever you deal spell damage, you give yourself and the target two stacks of grievous wounds.
+**Cursed**: Whenever you deal spell damage, you give yourself and the target grievous wounds.

-**Oblivion**: Your single target spells deals 2d6 additional necrotic damage if the target has at least one stack of grievous wounds.
+**Oblivion**: Your single target spells deals 1d6 additional necrotic damage if the target has grievous wounds.

-_You gain +2 to spell attack rolls_
+_You gain +1 to spell attack rolls_

 ---